Colorado Maroon Bells: How to Visit & Best Trails to Hike

 Dispersed camping is not allowed at Maroon Bells.
 However, backcountry camping is permitted in the Maroon Bells-Snowmass Wilderness.

 The area has black bears, so you’ll need bear-proof and bear-safe food storage options.
-We love using our Yeti Tundra coolers (they are bear-resistant certified).

-Where (Else) to Stay
+Where (Else) To Stay

 If camping isn’t your thing, that is cool.
 Below are places we have stayed in the area that we think you’ll enjoy.